-• Whitetail Deer are classified as "generalist," which means they are highly adaptable and can live in many different habitats.
-Whitetail Deer are found throughout Georgia, from the mountains to the coast, living in oak and hickory forests, rural farmlands, suburbs, golf courses, pine forest, swamp and marshlands.
+White-tailed deer are classified as generalist, which means they are highly adaptable and can live in many different habitats.
+White-tailed deer are found throughout Georgia, from the mountains to the coast, living in hardwood forests, rural farmlands, suburbs, golf courses, pine forest, swamp and marshlands.